stphivos/django-mock-queries/README.md

 # Django Mock Queries

-A library for mocking django queryset functions in memory for testing
+A library for mocking Django queryset functions in memory for testing

 ## Features